excsn/bench_matrix/README.USAGE.md

 criterion_group!(benches, benchmark_async);
 criterion_main!(benches);
 ```

-## Configuration System
+*Resulting group ID example: `MyAsyncSuite_PktSize-64_ConcurrentOps-1`*

+## Defining Parameters and Configurations

-Configuration in `bench_matrix` revolves around defining parameter axes with `MatrixCellValue`, which are then combined into `AbstractCombination` instances.
-The user-provided `ExtractorFn` translates these abstract combinations into concrete, typed configuration structs.
+Configuration in `bench_matrix` revolves around defining parameter axes with `MatrixCellValue` along with optional names for these axes.
+These are then combined into `AbstractCombination` instances, and the user-provided `ExtractorFn` translates them into concrete, typed configuration structs.

 ### `MatrixCellValue`